 #3.
 Trust Someone With Emergency Cash

 We have all dipped into the emergency stash from time to time, so if you do not trust yourself to leave your emergency cash alone, then it may be a good idea to leave it with somebody that you trust back home.
 Then, if you find yourself stuck travelling with no money to continue your trip, your friend or relative will be able to send you the cash that you left with them.
 This can usually be easily done via bank transfer or they could choose to use a service that allows them to send money online to another country quickly.
+Using Remitfinder, you can compare and find a money transfer platform that offers the best exchange rates to send money from the UK to India or wherever you are.

 #4.
 Find Employment